 The jargon and acronyms can be tricky to get your head around – and not just for viewers, but for cast members too.

-“You have to really work on Line Of Duty, because the language is very difficult and what you’re describing is usually very technical and detailed, so you can’t busk it,” Adrian Dunbar, who plays Ted Hastings, said recently.
+“You have to really work on Line Of Duty, because the language is very difficult and what you’re describing is usually very technical and detailed, so you can’t busk it,” Adrian Dunbar, who plays Ted Hastings, said ahead of season five’ release.
 “So it’s just a question of getting your head down.”

-Keeping track of all the acronyms they throw in is no picnic, so we’ve done up a handy guide – check it out below.
+Keeping track of all the acronyms they throw in is no picnic, especially since Line of Duty is sort of based on a real story, so we’ve done up a handy guide – check it out below.